Install npm install -g appclaw # Run with a natural language goal appclaw "Open Settings and turn on Wi-Fi" # Run a YAML flow appclaw --flow my-test.yaml # Interactive playground appclaw --playground

 Secrets ${secrets.X}

 Resolved from shell environment variables at runtime.
-Always shown as *** in logs.
+Always shown as

 Environment File